Bert N. Uchino, Ph.D.Professor, Social Psychology, Health Psychology

 Research InterestsOur relationships with others form a ubiquitous part of our everyday lives.
 In the classic analysis by Emile Durkheim (1951), suicide rates were higher among individuals who were less socially integrated.
 The loneliness and despair that characterize a lack of social connections may be responsible for such unfortunate outcomes.
 Less obvious, however, is the possibility that individuals with poor relationships may also be more at risk for physical disease endpoints such as cardiovascular disease, cancer, or infectious diseases.
 Is there evidence that such an association exists?
 If so, how is it that social relationships influence such disease processes?
 The answer to the first question is relatively well documented.
 In a recent meta-analysis of large prospective studies it was found that individuals with lower social support had higher mortality rates from all causes, including cardiovascular mortality (Holt-Lunstad, Smith, & Layton, 2010).
 In fact, the evidence linking social relationships to mortality was comparable to standard risk factors such as smoking and physical activity.

 What is less known is the answer to the second question of how social relationships influence such long-term health outcomes.
 Our program of research has been aimed at examining how social relationships influence health at multiple levels of analysis.
 We have been examining the social (e.g., types of social interactions), cognitive (e.g., how these interactions are interpreted or construed), and physiological (e.g., cardiovascular, endocrine, and immune) processes associated with our all important social relationships (see Uchino, Cacioppo, & Kiecolt-Glaser, 1996; Uchino, 2004; Uchino, 2009 for reviews).
-For instance, in our program of research we have found that perceptions of supportive relationships predicts reduced cardiovascular reactivity during stress (Uchino & Garvey, 1997; Uno, Uchino, & Smith, 2000), lower blood pressure in older adults (Uchino, Kiecolt-Glaser, & Cacioppo, 1992; Uchino et al., 1995; Uchino et al., 1999), and lower ambulatory blood pressure during daily life (Bowen et al., in press).
+For instance, in our program of research we have found that perceptions of supportive relationships predicts reduced cardiovascular reactivity during stress (Uchino & Garvey, 1997; Uno, Uchino, & Smith, 2000), lower blood pressure in older adults (Uchino, Kiecolt-Glaser, & Cacioppo, 1992; Uchino et al., 1995; Uchino et al., 1999), and lower ambulatory blood pressure during daily life (Bowen et al., 2013).

 We have also developed a more general model for examining the health-related consequences of social relationships that incorporates both positive and negative aspects (see Uchino et al., 2001).
 A unique feature of our model is the specification of ambivalent relationships that are viewed as relatively high in both positivity and negativity (e.g., overbearing parent, volatile romance, "out of touch" friend, Fingerman, Hay, & Birditt, 2004).
 Despite the positivity in such relationships, we have hypothesized that the co-occurrence of negativity may be uniquely associated with worse health outcomes.
 This may be because ambivalent ties require heightened vigilance during social interactions or may be frustrating and ineffective sources of support during times of need (Uchino et al., 2001).
 In addition, ambivalent ties are typically described as "close," and hence there is more of an overlap between self-other representations (Aron, Aron, Tudor, & Nelson, 1991) which can exacerbate any interpersonal stress with such network ties.
 In fact, ambivalent ties engage in more negative behaviors (e.g., criticism) and less emotionally supportive behaviors and thus appear stress-enhancing (Reblin, Uchino, & Smith, 2010).